 NLO was looking for a technology partner that would meet the new challenges in a manner that is also future-proof.
 It needed a company that would provide a gateway that integrates the various systems while offering consistent APIs, domain abstractions and orchestration between services.
-After some consideration, NLO selected Utilus along with Trifork to build the gateway as partners.
+After some consideration, NLO selected Utilus to build the gateway as partners.
 Instead of choosing an off-the-shelf integration product, why did NLO go with Utilus?
 What did we provide that the alternatives didn’t?

 Utilus has a proven track record in designing and delivering working software for mission-critical systems that often feature extensive integrations with third-party systems to exchange data.

 These integrations must be robust when facing temporary unavailability of external systems and provide alerting as well as throttling to prevent overloading systems with requests and lenient handling of various data exchange formats.

 At Utilus, we strongly believe that an IT project needs to make sense for all stakeholders as soon as possible.
 To achieve this, we started with a small prototype that proves both the solution and the architecture work.
 Based on learnings provided by that exercise, we designed a plan.
 During the project, Utilus and NLO were in close collaboration and although we used agile methodologies, we think it’s vitally important to provide frequent updates about budget, solution and schedule.